Web Services Security Training

 - Specifying components to be encrypted and/or signed

-- Understanding asymmetric encryption key exchanges
+- Understanding asymmetric key and certificate usage

 - Attaching policies in WSDL: